RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/synchronization-mode.md

     db:1        db        endpoint:1:1              node:1        all-master-shards                   No
     ```

-    If the proxy policy is `single`, configure the policy to `all-nodes` or `all-master-shards` according to your needs with the command:
+    If the proxy policy (also known as a role) is `single`, configure the policy to `all-nodes` or `all-master-shards` according to your needs with the command:

     ```sh
     rladmin bind db <db_name> endpoint <endpoint id> policy <all-master-shards|all-nodes>